A heat pump extracts heat energy from the air or ground, even when it is cold outside, and uses it to warm your home.

 An air source heat pump is a low-carbon, efficient renewable technology.
 A big benefit is that it offers a cleaner and greener way to heat a home – no fossil fuels.

 The Microgeneration Certification Scheme or MCS is often described as the renewables equivalent of Gas Safe.
-You will need your heat pump system to be MCS compliant if you wish to benefit from RHI payments for your installation.
+You will need your heat pump system to be MCS compliant if you wish to benefit from any government grant, like the Boiler Upgrade Scheme.

 In the majority of cases an air source heat pump does not require planning permission, falling under Permitted Development in line with MCS020.
 Obviously, it is important to check this before getting started!